Yogesh-C21/task-management-app/README.md

    Go to browser / Postman to hit http://localhost:3000 it should be working fine.

+   Check '/api-docs' endpoint for API Docs using swagger and run "npm test" for running test cases (created using jest).

 ASSUMPTIONS FOR THE TASK MANAGEMENT:

 1) Only admin can create and delete User/Manager.
 User/Manager cannot create themselves.